verivital/behaverify/REPRODUCIBILITY/2024_NFM/README.md

 7. jinja2<br />jinja2 is used by something for graph/table creations.

 		python3 -m pip install jinja2
 8. textX<br />textX is used by BehaVerify for parsing.
-It is necessary for BehaVerify ro run in any capacity
+It is necessary for BehaVerify to run in any capacity

 		python3 -m pip install textX
 9. matplotlib<br />matplotlib is used for generating graphs and plots.